juhneece/juhneece.github.io/about.md

 ## Fun facts

-* Nicknames: Neece, J-Nice, JB
+* Nicknames: Neece, J-Nice, JB, J
 * I was the “Mixed Berry” girl in a [Dasani Drop ad](public/img/Dasani1.jpg)
 * Ben & I have worked together at the same company 3 consecutive times
 * My sisters & I are all named after locally-famous Filipino actresses